JakeGWater/vpifg.com/source/guides/unreal-composure.rst

 .. topic:: Lesson Plan

-   We are going to setup Composure in Unreal to take in a live camera feed, compose it with a CG scene, and send the combined out over SDI.
+   We are going to setup Composure in Unreal to take in a live camera feed, compose it with a CG scene, and send the combined footage out over SDI.

 .. topic:: Next